overwolf/overwolf.github.io/docs/api/overwolf-extensions.md

 after-install    | Auto-launched after installation                                             |

 :::tip
-if you want to get the origin information before/without registering the events, you can run the `window.location.href` command.
+if you want to get origin information without registering events, you can run the `window.location.href` command.
 :::

 ## onExtensionUpdateStateChanged
 #### Version added: 0.132

-> Fires after the current app was updated successfully.
+> Fires after the current app was successfully updated.

 ## onUncaughtException
 #### Version added: 0.133